GhostszDev/ghs_api/README.md

 All updates and changes are mentioned below

 * Added user editing ability ()
+* Added offset to post feed for pagination (07/11/17)
 * Added user profile commenting (06/02/17)
 * Updated login function to include highscore data when sent the gameID (06/01/17)
 * Now users will get feed for comments left on post with post link (05/25/17)